daniele-segreto/Hello_World/README.md

 - 👋 Hi, I’m @daniele-segreto
-- 👀 I’m interested in and becoming a jr. web developer.
+- 👀 I’m interested in and becoming a jr. web developer
-- 🌱 I’m currently learning the basics of HTML, CSS, Bootstrap, JavaScript, React, Laravel.
+- 🌱 I’m currently learning the basics of HTML, CSS, Bootstrap, JavaScript, React, Laravel
 - 💞️ I’m looking to collaborate on companies that are able to make me grow from a human and professional point of view.
 - 📫 How to reach me segreto.daniele1989@libero.it | linkedin.com/in/danielesegreto